tankste/backend/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Your open source gas station mobile app.
-We love the minimalistic of the Bertha app from Mercedes and want to keep them alive!

-This repository holds the source code for our backend server.
+The backend code for your open source gas station mobile app tankste!
+The mission is to give you one app. that you can use in all countries.

 ## Modules ##